Government Assistance for Single Parents With No Income

 Government Help with Expenses

-Government programs also lower costs to help single parents make their small amount of money go further.
+Government programs also lower costs to help single parents increase their meager income.
 You qualify based on income when you have no money coming in.

 Housing Assistance

 Housing help is the most essential government program that lowers costs.
-Single moms couldn’t afford a home for themselves and their kids without pay otherwise.
+Without pay, single moms cannot afford a home for themselves and their kids.

-The Department of Housing (HUD) assists with housing together with each state.
+The Department of Housing (HUD) assists with housing in each state.

 Emergency Housing